tea2code/fantasy-rts/documentation/plugins/VanillaModel/VanillaModel.md

 ### Model Factory

 Utility module which acts as a factory to create model related objects like points, entities...
+The method `init()` will wait one execution to allow other modules to override implementations (for example replacing the original region with another using `setRegion()`).

 Load using `frts/ModelFactory` in the `utilities` section of the load file.
 This is also the utility ID.
 It can be found in the static class `ModelIds`.